 COMPLIT 372.
 Literature and Identity (3).
 (HU).
 May be repeated for a maximum of 6 credits.
 May be elected more than once in the same term.
 This course explores the emergence of literary works in relation to identity, tracing how literary and humankind relate and how this relation changes.

 COMPLIT 374.
 Literature and the Body (3).
 (HU).
 May be repeated for a maximum of 6 credits.
 This course interrogates the corporeal context of literary creation and meaning.
 It focuses not only on the influence of gender, sex, ability, disability, and race within the world of the text but questions the relation between literary and bodily form.

 COMPLIT 376.
 Literature and Ideas (3).
 (HU).
 May be repeated for a maximum of 6 credits.
 May be elected more than once in the same term.
 This course offers a general consideration of the ways in which particular ideas have affected the creation and history of literature, whether considered in terms of the history of ideas or as the content of individual work.

 COMPLIT 382.
 Literature and the Other Arts (3).
 (HU).
 May be repeated for a maximum of 9 credits.
 May be elected more than once in the same term.
 This course focuses on a comparative study of at least two art forms, such as literature and painting, poetry and music, or drama and film.

 COMPLIT 422.
-Comparing World Literatures and Cultures Junior or upper class standing.
+Comparing World Literatures and Cultures Junior or upper-class standing.
 (3 - 4; 2 - 3 in the half-term).
 May be repeated for a maximum of 8 credits.
 May be elected more than once in the same term.
-An advanced seminar studying literatures and cultures in a globalizing world.
+An advanced seminar studying literature and cultures in a globalizing world.
 What does "literature" mean when considered in a comparative global context?
 The course is designed to encourage theoretical and interdisciplinary thought about pressing issues in the Humanities.